strimzi/kafka-env-var-config-provider/README.md

 # EnvVar Configuration Provider for Apache Kafka

 Apache Kafka supports pluggable configuration providers which can load configuration data from external sources.
-The configuration providers in this repo can be used to load data from environment variables.
+The configuration provider in this repo can be used to load data from environment variables.
 It can be used in all Kafka components and does not depend on the other Strimzi components.
 So you could, for example, use it with your producer or consumer applications even if you don't use the Strimzi operators to provide your Kafka cluster.
 One of the example use-cases is to load certificates or JAAS configuration from environment variables mapped from Kubernetes Secrets.